You can choose when to start, change or stop using Centrepay.

 - government housing rent deductions as part of the Rent Deduction Scheme.

-We charge businesses a fee to accept Centrepay for their bills.
+We charge approved businesses a transaction fee to use the Centrepay bill paying service.

 - charge you for using Centrepay